wing5wong/artisan-whs-static/source/_events/2020-09-09_māori-language-week.md

 A big thank you to all who took part in our pātai of the day.
 Ka mau te wehi!

 Our winner for yesterday’s question: How can you say goodbye in te reo Māori?
-Jocinta Richardson WHEBG
-With the correct answer – Ka kite.
+Congratulations to Jocinta Richardson WHEBG with the correct answer – Ka kite.
 Tau ke!

 Congratulations to our winning Form class’s this week – 1st equal